svitalis123/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Math Magicians

-> Description the project.
+> This application enables clients to perform calculations with calculator and inspire with maths quotes.

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+-  HTML, CSS, JS, REACT, REDUX

 ## Live Demo (if available)